dotnet/docs/docs/csharp/language-reference/operators/is.md

 ---
 title: "is operator - C# reference"
-description: "Learn about the C# is operator that matches an expression against a pattern" ms.date: 04/23/2021
+description: "Learn about the C# is operator that matches an expression against a pattern." ms.date: 04/23/2021
 f1_keywords:
   - "is_CSharpKeyword"